DeCaPa/appsec-acronyms/README.md

 # appsec-acronyms

 An alphabetical listing of (mostly) appSec-related acronyms, initialisms, and abbreviations.
 Intended to help make sense out of the alphabet soup of AppSec, InfoSec abbreviations, and geek speak in general.
 Each has a Google link to the term to help get started with additional detail and meaning.
 In some cases, a brief explanation is provided.
+An '*' is a pci/privacy related term.

 I've also included an [AWS](#aws) section which may be helpful to those just getting started with AWS